 - Tab to advance to Return_array.
 This is the range that contains our answers.

 - Select cells H2 through H25.

 - Press F4 to make an absolute range.
 You should see a result in the Formula result = line.

 - Click OK.
 You should see 98 in cell C2.

-- With your cursor in cell C2, press Ctrl + Shift + D to copy the XLOOKUP formula down the column.
+- With your cursor in cell C2, drag the fill handle to copy the XLOOKUP formula down the column.